Nouméa: Transport

 which serves local routes.
 Nouméa's international airport is La Tontouta International Airport, 50 km from the city.

 The Nouméa-Païta railway, which was the only railway line that ever existed in New Caledonia, was closed in 1940.

 Education

-The University of New Caledonia (UNC) goes back to 1987 when the Université Française du Pacifique (French University of the Pacific) was created, with two centres, one in French Polynesia and the other in New Caledonia.
-In 1997 the decision was made to split the two parts into separate universities and so in 1999 the Université de la Nouvelle Calédonie and the Université de la Polynésie Française were formed.
+The University of New Caledonia (UNC) dates to 1987 when the Université française du Pacifique (French University of the Pacific) was created, with two centres, one in French Polynesia and the other in New Caledonia.
+In 1997 the decision was made to split the two parts into separate universities and so in 1999 the Université de la Nouvelle-Calédonie and the Université de la Polynésie française were formed.

 UNC welcomes around 3,000 local and international students and 100 professors and researchers each year.

 The Bibliothèque Bernheim (Bernheim Library) is located in Nouméa.

 The city is home to several museums, including the Maritime Museum of New Caledonia.